Registering with the PEI College of Occupational Therapists: Internationally Educated Occupational Therapists

 Please contact us for assistance with the registration process.

-If you are a new immigrant settling in the province of Prince Edward Island, you can get help from the PEI Association for Newcomers to Canada (PEIANC).
-Their settlement workers and counsellors can help you and your family get settled, find employment, enrol your children in school, and more.
+If you are a new immigrant settling in the province of Prince Edward Island, you can get help from the Immigrant & Refugee Services Association PEI (IRSA).
+Their settlement workers and other specialists can help you and your family get settled, find employment, enrol your children in school, and more.

-Employment Counsellors working at the PEIANC can help you go through the process of getting your foreign credentials recognized, and find employment.
+Employment specialists working at IRSA can help you go through the process of getting your foreign credentials recognized, and find employment.